 What You Should Know Before Starting DIYs

-The summer of 2021 is shaping up to be a busy season for DIY and contractor led home improvement projects across the country.
-With the current escalating price of building materials and with construction costs higher than they have ever been before it is more important than ever that dwelling values are reviewed and updated before you start any home improvement projects.
+Summers are a busy season for DIY and contractor led home improvement projects across the country.
+With the possibility of the prices of building materials and construction costs fluctuating, it is important to make sure dwelling values are reviewed and updated before you start any home improvement projects.

 “During the summer months of 2020, lumber spiked by up to 600% from high demand for general home improvements, particularly fencing and decking.
 This pandemic related spike caused reduced outputs from mills and manufacturers creating longer processing times and backlogs at warehouses due to staff shortages.” – OPTA Canadian Reconstruction Cost Updates Report for Q1 2021